Budibase/website/content/blog/updates/2023/pricing-v3.md

 ![new model](https://res.cloudinary.com/daog6scxm/image/upload/v1697032289/cms/pricing/CleanShot_2023-10-11_at_14.50.48_2x_o9qx4v.png)

+In summary, here’s what you can expect:

+- The Community and existing Free plan will both become the **Free** plan.
+The Free plan has a few changes to limits and feature availability.
+It will continue to be free of charge.
+- The Premium plan will remain and is now available to self-hosted users.
+  - $50 per creator and $5 per app user (paying annually)
+  - $60 per creator and $6 per app user (paying monthly)
+- The Business plan will no longer exist.
+It's features and functionality are still available within the Enterprise plan.
+- For Enterprise pricing, [contact our sales team](https://budibase.com/contact).
+This plan is flexible and scalable by nature so we can cater to all Enterprise needs.

 The new model is more streamlined and better coordinated with value, consisting of just 3 plans vs the 7 plans we had previously.
 Each plan is available to Budibase Cloud and Self-hosted users.
 The Enterprise plan has absorbed the Business plan.This allows us to provide a lower per-user rate based on quotas and volume based discounts for more customers.
 The new pricing is more flexible and better correlated with the value Budibase provides.
-It’s also a lot cheaper for many customers.
+It’s also cheaper for many customers.
 For example:

 - **Old Premium plan vs new Premium plan:**
   If a customer has 1 creator and 30 users on the old Premium plan they would be paying $2,976.
 With the new Premium plan, they will be paying $2,400.
 - **Old Business plan vs new Enterprise plan:**
-  If a customer had 2 creators and 70 users on the old Budibase plan they would be paying $13,824.
-With the new enterprise plan, they would be paying $13,200.
+  If a customer had 2 creators and 70 users on the old Budibase plan they would be paying $13,824 per annum.
+With the new enterprise plan, they could be paying as little as $13,200 per annum.

 ## FAQs

+#### What happens to new Budibase users?

+If you sign up for Budibase or switch to a new plan after the release of the new pricing and limits, then you’ll have access to our newest plans.

 #### **I already have a Budibase account.
 What’s changing for me?**

 If you created a Budibase account before today, and have updated to the latest version of Budibase, here’s what has changed for you, broken down by plan type:

 **Free and Community plans:**